Citigroup Inc. [C] – it’s time to buy. Check out key Indicators

 Citigroup Inc. [NYSE:C]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For Citigroup Inc. [C], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For Citigroup Inc. [C], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give C an Overweight rating.
-The average 12-month price forecast for this stock is $41.12, with the high estimate being $100.00, the low estimate being $45.00 and the median estimate amounting to $64.00.
-This is compared to its latest closing price of $37.49.
+The average 12-month price forecast for this stock is $47.92, with the high estimate being $100.00, the low estimate being $45.00 and the median estimate amounting to $60.50.
+This is compared to its latest closing price of $44.26.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Citigroup Inc. [C] is sitting at 4.62.
 This is compared to 1 month ago, when its average rating was 4.69.